VinnieKhanna/RCTCI/README.md

 ### BERT for Sequence Classification
 Run the first 5 cells of the notebook (up to and including the cell that '%ls').
 Then, jump to 'BertforSequenceClassification' in the table of contents.
 'Runtime', 'Difficulty', and 'Topics' are each present as sections under 'BertforSequenceClassification'.
 Run the cells in each section to see the results.

+### Clustering
+Run the first 6 cells of the notebook (up to and including the cell that creates dataframes).
+Then run the code block after the cell titled "Run Times", which will set up `df_lc_top6`.
+Then, jump to the "Clustering" section and run the code blocks up to and including `plotTopicSimilarity(embedding, labels, components):`